VF-1S Super/Strike Valkyrie (Do You Remember Love?)

 Review by collectdx

-Personally I was first introduced to the world of Japanese toy collecting thru the American syndicated show, Robotech.
-Having grown up in Hawaii with a heavy Asian population I very quickly learned about Macross, Southern Cross and Mospeada and that there where toys from the line better than most of the Matchbox line that was out.
+Personally, I was first introduced to the world of Japanese toy collecting thru the American syndicated show, Robotech.
+Having grown up in Hawaii with a heavy Asian population I very quickly learned about Macross, Southern Cross and Mospeada and that there were toys from the line better than most of the Matchbox line that was out.
 It was the 1/55 Takatoku/Bandai releases of the Valkyries that got me into the Japanese toy collecting culture before there was such a thing known in the States.
 It's all been downhill ever since...

 So let's start at the top.
 What is a Valkyrie (aka variable Fighter?)
 From Wikipedia: